1.19. Barebox Bootchooser¶

 1.19.5.1.
 Scenario 1¶

 In this scenario a boot target is started for the configured number of remaining attempts.
 If it cannot be started successfully, the next boot target is chosen.
-This repeats until no boot targets are left to start, then all remaining attempts are reset to their defaults and the first boot target is tried again.
+This repeats until no bootchooser boot targets are left to start, then the recovery system is booted.

 1.19.5.1.1.
 Settings¶